 Watertown, Mass., near Harvard, 1948-1949

 My first memory was seeded by my parents telling me in later years about running round and round the dining room table in our little apartment in Watertown, Massachusetts, where I learned to walk.
 Worried that I might bang my head against the corners of the table, they taped cloth padding to them but did not restrict my new freedom of locomotion.
-I clearly see the dark-stained and polished table in my mind’s eye, with the window beyond.
+I clearly see a table in my mind’s eye, with the window beyond.
 My back is toward the living room.
-I turn around and see the carpet and the dark stained wooden molding where the walls meet the floor.
+I turn around and see the carpet and the dark-stained wooden molding where the walls meet the floor.
 A few inches above the floor is an electrical outlet.
 This memory is enhanced by my parents’ telling of it, since the mental image I see is a 360 degree still, not a movie, and it’s the only one I have.
 Mom and Dad plugged wires into the outlet, and I wanted to try plugging something in too.
-I found a bobby pin and managed to poke the tines into the slots, creating an explosive short circuit that sent me reeling backward in surprise.
-They say I was stunned, didn’t cry, but didn’t try that experiment again.
-An electrical desiny was set for life as one of my well-trodden paths.
+I found a bobby pin and managed to poke the tines into the slots, creating a small but explosive short circuit that sent me reeling backward in surprise.
+They say I was momentarily stunned, didn’t cry, but didn’t try that experiment again.
+An electrical destiny was set in motion for life as one of my well-trodden paths.